nucleuscbs/nucleus-source/_posts/2021-07-22-Logistic-Regression.md

 We can use an example to learn Logistic Regression better.
 Let’s say we have data that can be used to predict a person’s gender based on their height.
 Given a height of 150cm is the person male or female.

 Let’s say that the coefficients are b0 = -100 and b1 = 0.6.
-The above equation can be utilized to predict if a person is male given a height of 150cm or more formally P(male|height=150).
+The above equation can be utilized to predict if a person is male given a height of 150cm.

 <b>y = e^(b0 + b1*x) / (1 + e^(b0 + b1*x))</b>